WinstonWantsAUserName/SuperMemoVim/README.md

 ## Command mode

 For longer scripts.
 In **normal** mode, press `;` or `:` to enter command mode, press it again to return to normal mode.
+In **insert** mode, press `ctrl+;` to enter command mode.

 # Keystrokes and shortcuts

+Paragraph means a paragraph in html components; it means a line in every other place.

+Typically, adding an `alt` to the hotkey relating to paragraph operations force it to operate on a line (e.g. in html components, `shift+d`: delete to end of paragraph; `alt+shift+d`: delete to end of line).

+There are some limitations in html that makes adding line between paragraphs doesn't work well.
+Currently, what described above is mostly used in html text that has one line only.

 ## Navigation

 For both normal and visual mode.
+Pressing any of the `1-9` keys beforehand repeats the action for the corresponding times.

 ### Up/down